 - Teacher in secondary or higher education

-- Examiner at the European Patent Organization
+- Examiner at the European Patent Organisation

 - Associate account manager at an international company